weko3-dev15/weko/README.rst

         :target: https://coveralls.io/github/RCOSDP/weko?branch=master

-WEKO3 is invenio based repository platform that aims to support 500 Japanese universities.
-It's being developed by National Institute of Informatics, Japan.
+WEKO3 is invenio based multi-tenancy repository platform that aims to support 500 Japanese universities.
+It's being developed by Research Center for Open Science and Data Platform, National Institute of Informatics, Japan.

 *This is an experimental developer preview release.*